 New DUI Prosecutorial Approaches and Prescription Medication Charges

 So, that is creating some change.
 Another topic creating some changes is proposed laws that are coming up in the legislature.
 One of which, which is very scary and we can talk more about this later, is they want to change the law on prescription drugs for DUI cases and make prescription drugs a per se violation.
 If you do not have a prescription for a drug or, specifically, what they are going after here are medical marijuana users.
-And if you have any prescription drug or non-prescription drug in your system and it’s not a legal drug then it’s trouble.
+If you have any prescription drug or non-prescription drug in your system and it’s not a legal drug then it’s trouble.

-New Prosecutors in the San Francisco Bay Area
+New Prosecutors In the San Francisco Bay Area